-If your sponsorship application for your parents, spouse, children or common law partner has been refused, you can file an appeal at Immigration Appeal Division of IRB.
+If your sponsorship application for your parents, spouse, children or common law partner has been refused, you can file an appeal at Immigration Appeals Division of IRB.
 At this stage you definitely need the help of an experienced counsel to draft your appeal and represent you before IAD.

-If the matter is not resolved and the officer from IRCC is not satisfied, the matter will be put to a full and formal hearing at IAD.
+If the matter is not resolved of Immigration Appeals and the officer from IRCC is not satisfied, the matter will be put to a full and formal hearing at IAD.
 If the appeal is approved at this stage, it will be referred back to IRCC to issue a visa to the applicant.

 If IAD refuses your appeal, you may file a case for Judicial review at Federal court of Canada.